 We're focused on your future

 We’ve developed our course to give our students the best opportunity for a successful career.
-In fact, 93% of our biosciences and medicine graduates go on to employment or further study*, with recent alumni working for The UK Health Security Agency (UKHSA), Sanofi and Procter & Gamble.
+In fact, 94% of our biosciences and medicine graduates going on to full-time employment or further study (Graduate Outcomes 2023, HESA), with recent alumni working for The UK Health Security Agency (UKHSA), Sanofi and Procter & Gamble.